-Accounting is one of Australia's rapidly-growing occupations, but there is a lot more to accounting than just crunching numbers or learning your way around bookkeeping.
+Accounting is one of Australia's rapidly-growing occupations.
+Still, there is much more to accounting than crunching numbers or learning your way around bookkeeping.

-You need to achieve a certain level of qualification and experiences to be a certified accountant in Australia.
-Once you complete your accounting studies and gain relevant experience, you will be eligible to enter into a CA (Chartered Accountant) or CPA (Certified Practising Accountants) Program.
+You must achieve a specific qualification and experience to be a certified accountant in Australia.
+You can enter a CA (Chartered Accountant) or CPA (Certified Practising Accountant) Program after completing your accounting studies and gaining relevant experience.

-As an accountant, you will be able to provide valuable services to different businesses regarding accounting and financial operations.
-Additionally, you will assist individuals with taxation, compliance requirements, or monetary record keeping.
+As an accountant, you can provide valuable services to different businesses regarding accounting and financial operations.
+Additionally, you will assist individuals with taxation, compliance requirements, or financial record keeping.

 To get more information about how to become an accountant in Australia, read the article below.